 The restaurant experience hasn’t been much better, as both times I went to order vegetable fried noodles, possibly the most common meal in Thailand, the waiter was already telling me a blunt “No, we don’t have”, even before I had finished asking.

 Although I obviously didn’t appreciate feeling so unwelcome, to be completely honest, sometimes I did understand the locals’ behavior.
 The tourists who go to Phuket and Phi Phi islands are the worst ones ever.
 One day my friend went on a boat trip around the other islands and heard an American barely teenage girl approaching the owner of the boat, who probably wasn’t very confident in English, with an unacceptable: “Can you f***ing speak English?”
 In a proprietorial and unpleasant way, it didn’t occur to her that she was the foreign one, and with such an attitude it would be better for everyone if she stayed home.

 Walking the narrow alleys of this once unspoiled island now turned into a giant leisure park, and looking at the messy cluster of makeshift shops, restaurants, hotels and travel agencies, I could share the feelings of a Buddhist monk, the only one I saw in this place of perdition, wandering Phi Phi Don streets and looking around in disapproval and dismay.
 “What’s happened to humanity?”
 I’m sure he was wondering.

-A sentiment of frustration was the constant feature of my stay in Southern Thailand, I was heartbroken to see how the ancient Siam had developed, and when I was on the boat to Phuket than on the airport-bound bus, I felt I was running away from a place that made me feel guilty for other people’s bad behavior.
+A sentiment of frustration was a constant feature of my stay in Southern Thailand, I was heartbroken to see how ancient Siam had developed, and when I was on the boat to Phuket and then on the airport-bound bus, I felt I was running away from a place that made me feel guilty for other people’s bad behavior.